Seremban: Cuisine

 Seremban is a culinary melting pot, where Malay, Chinese and Indian cuisines intermingle.
 The cuisine of the Negeri Sembilan Malays is heavily influenced by Minangkabau cuisine, that their traditional dishes bear semblance to those from West Sumatra.
 One of the local dishes is masak lemak cili api which is fish or meat cooked in coconut gravy mixed with turmeric and cili padi, touted as Negeri Sembilan's most recognizable dish nationwide.

-Seremban is famous for baked crabs with many establishments situated along Jalan Tuanku Munawir (芙蓉烧蟹) and beef noodles (牛腩粉), especially the beef noodles food stalls here which have survived for more than a generation.
+Seremban is famous for baked crabs with many establishments situated along Jalan Tuanku Munawir (芙蓉烧蟹) and beef noodles (牛腩粉), especially those beef noodles food stalls that have survived for more than a generation.
 Nowadays, these beef noodles attract tourists from outside the state to Seremban with its thick, slick gravy and peppery, sticky sauce sprinkled with peanuts, salted vegetables, spring onions and sesame seeds.

-Yee sang (魚生), an elaborate raw fish salad popularly served during Chinese New Year, is said to have been originated in Seremban, owing to the city's large Cantonese populace.
+Yee sang (魚生), an elaborate raw fish salad popularly served during Chinese New Year, is said to have been originated from Seremban, owing to the city's large Cantonese populace.
 Siew Pau (芙蓉烧包), another well known Serembanite Cantonese food, is a variation of the cha siu bao, which is baked instead of steamed.
 The buns are filled with barbecued meat, traditionally pork, and sometimes chicken as a halal alternative.

 Local desserts include air batu campur, which is shaved ice with brown sugar syrup and rose flavouring, corn, beans; and cendol.
 To date, the cendol in Seremban is touted to be better than renowned Teochew cendol of Penang.